Pharmr/almace-scaffolding/_app/_pages/providers.md

 3. Create your onboarding and followup questionaires
 4. Start accepting patients

-Have the flexibility to practice your own brand of specialty medicine at scale and reach patients from accross the country.
+Have the flexibility to practice your own brand of lightweight specialty medicine at scale and reach patients from accross the country.

 ## What you do